 Here the Statement of the Prosecutor of the International Criminal Court, Fatou Bensouda, following judicial authorisation to commence an investigation into the Situation in Bangladesh/Myanmar of 11 December 2019.

-„As announced last week, the Judges of Pre-Trial Chamber III have authorised my Office to commence an investigation into the Situation in the People’s Republic of Myanmar.
+“As announced last week, the Judges of Pre-Trial Chamber III have authorised my Office to commence an investigation into the Situation in the Bangladesh/Republic of the Union of Myanmar (situation in Bangladesh/Myanmar).
 In my 4 July 2019 Request, I sought authorisation to investigate the situation in Bangladesh/Myanmar in the period since 9 October 2016.
-Specifically, I requested authorisation to investigate crimes within the jurisdiction of the International Criminal Court („ICC” or the „Court”), in which at least one element occurred on the territory of the People’s Republic of Bangladesh („Bangladesh”), and which occurred within the context of two waves of violence, in 2016 and 2017, in Rakhine State on the territory of the Republic of the Union of Myanmar („Myanmar”), as well as any other crimes which are sufficiently linked to these events.
+Specifically, I requested authorisation to investigate crimes within the jurisdiction of the International Criminal Court (“ICC” or the “Court”), in which at least one element occurred on the territory of the People’s Republic of Bangladesh (“Bangladesh”), and which occurred within the context of two waves of violence, in 2016 and 2017, in Rakhine State on the territory of the Republic of the Union of Myanmar (“Myanmar”), as well as any other crimes which are sufficiently linked to these events.

 On 14 November 2019, the Judges authorised an investigation with broad parameters.
 This is a significant development, sending a positive signal to the victims of atrocity crimes in Myanmar and elsewhere.